 Public water systems are tested regularly for a variety of contaminants, but if you have a private well, routine testing is up to you.
 The Minnesota Department of Health and Scott County recommend that those who receive drinking water from a private well should be testing their water annually.

-The Minnesota Department of Health provides information on common drinking water problems.
+The Minnesota Department of Health (MDH) provides information on common drinking water problems.

 The following contaminants are the most common in Scott County and Minnesota in general: